COVID-19 Message, 7/6/2021. Updated as needed

 For most of the session, you’re lying fully-clothed on a massage table.
 Sometimes, however, Sara works with you sitting or standing.
-Her contact is a specific-to-you blend of gentle touch, subtle movements, and repositioning, geared toward increasing comfort in this very moment, and this very moment, and this very moment–while also tapping into the body’s innate healing reflexes and its neuroplasticity.
+Her contact is a specific-to-you blend of gentle touch, subtle movements, and repositioning, geared toward increasing comfort in this very moment, and this very moment, and this very moment–while also tapping into the body’s innate healing reflexes, bio-intelligence, and neuroplasticity.

 Contact is always gentle; no ouches or force.
 Pain relief begins right away and deepens thereafter.

 Through dialogue, Sara guides your attention to your present-time sensations, feelings, and images to increase your body awareness, its tension patterns, and its releases and relaxation.
 (This aspect of the work is commonly called somatic therapy.)

 Self-care practices are often part of the session–to support ease and your body’s integration of releases out of the office.
 Learn more >